realA10001986/Time-Circuits-Display/README.md

 *Destination time* and *Last time departed* are stale.
 These, by default, work like in the movie: Upon a time travel, "present time" becomes "last time departed", and "destination time" becomes "present time".

-There is also a "decorative" mode where the device cycles through a list of pre-programmed times, which cannot be changed.
+There is also a "decorative" mode where the device cycles through a list of pre-programmed "destination" and "last time departed" times.
 This mode is chosen by setting the "Time-rotation Interval" in the config portal (via network) or the keypad menu to a non-zero value.
 The device will then cycle through named list every 5th, 10th, 15th, 30th or 60th minute, and thereby change the displays, regardless of times displayed as a result from a time travel.
 Set the interval to 0 to disable this "decorative" mode.

 **Time travel**

 To travel through time, hold "0" for 2 seconds.
 The destination time, as shown in the red display, will be your new present time, the old "present time" will be the "last time departed".
-Note that the new "present" time will continue to run like a normal clock.
+The new "present" time will continue to run like a normal clock.

 Before holding "0", you can also first quickly set a new destination time by entering a date on the keypad: mmddyyyy, mmddyyyyhhmm or hhmm, then press ENTER.
 While typing, there is no visual feedback, but the date is then shown on the "destination time" display after pressing ENTER.